Abrasive Blasting 101

 ProTip: If you have a larger compressor know that using a gun with two times the cfm flow will blast the parts in 1/3rd the time, double again and it’s 1/9th the time.
 This continues because while almost all cabinets blast at 80 psi, siphon delivery and not pressure pot delivery, the increased frictional heat created by a larger gun delivering more abrasive really shortens blast time.
 If you are cleaning nine times faster you want a much larger dust collector – which is always missing from a low-cost cabinet!

-If you’re scratching your head trying to make sense of what extra features you DO want to pay more for, check out our blog post breaking down blast cabinet costs.
+If you’re still unsure what to look for when buying blast cabinet equipment check out our blog post breaking down blast cabinet costs.
 If you still need help making an educated decision, contact one of our helpful experts.

 Abrasive blasting cabinets are addicting.
 Once you see how well your cabinet works, you’ll find all kinds of reasons to use it.
 Here are just a few: